 Students currently matriculated in a Masters or Doctorate program at one of the nine GCWS member institutions and who have been or are currently enrolled in a GCWS seminar.
 Papers need not have been written for a GCWS course.
 Submissions will be reviewed by a 2-person selection committee of GCWS affiliated faculty.
 The award of the writing prize will be announced toward the end of the Spring semester.

-The call for submissions is announced in the spring of each year and prize winners are announced by the end of May or in early June of that year.
-Submission packets for the 2014 awards should be postmarked May 10th, 2014, and mailed to:
+The call for submissions is announced in the spring of each year and prize winners are announced by the beginning of the following Fall semester.
+Submissions for the 2015-16 academic year must be emailed to firstname.lastname@example.org by May 1st, 2016.

 "Fiction as Archival Data: Building a Feminist Transatlantic Genealogy from Zora Neale Hurston to Erna Brodber"